Construction Worker Injuries and Your Legal Options

 When to File a Lawsuit

-In addition to your workers’ comp claim, you can bring a claim for damages against others that may be responsible for your injury.
-If subcontractors and vendors are also at the site, and they have taken an action or neglected to take an action that led to your injury, then you can sue them.
-You can also sue architects, engineers, and suppliers who may not be on the construction site, but whose design or delivery process contributed to the series of events that led to your accident.
+In addition to your workers’ compensation, you can bring a claim for damages against others that may be responsible for your injury.
+If subcontractors and vendors are also at the site, and they have taken action or failed to act on a hazard that led to your injury, then you can sue them.
+You can also sue architects, engineers, and suppliers who may not be on the construction site but whose design or delivery process contributed to the series of events that led to your accident.

 - Falling from a defective scaffolding